conda/conda/docs/source/index.rst

 Getting Started
 ---------------

-To demonstrate the ease of a typical conda workflow, we will create an Anaconda environment with a version of `NumPy <http://www.numpy.org>`_ different from the default version.
+To demonstrate the ease of a typical conda workflow, we will create a conda environment with a version of `NumPy <http://www.numpy.org>`_ different from the default version.

 First, we will check our system's Numpy version